Blue betta fish swimming in a small desktop aquarium

 The research suggests yes, if “small” means under about 2.5 gallons.
 Studies show that bettas in very small containers spend much more time sitting still and show stress behaviors like hovering motionless or swimming in repetitive circles.
 The myth that bettas are fine in tiny setups comes from the fact that they can breathe air from the surface and survive in low-oxygen water.
 But surviving isn’t the same as thriving.
 Bettas in properly sized tanks swim actively, explore, and forage in ways that just don’t happen in a cup or small bowl.

 Long tanks are the better choice.
-Bettas are labyrinth fish, which means they need to reach the water’s surface regularly to breathe air.6 A tall, narrow tank makes that trip longer and harder, especially for bettas with heavy fins.
+Bettas are labyrinth fish, which means they need to reach the water’s surface regularly to breathe air.5 A tall, narrow tank makes that trip longer and harder, especially for bettas with heavy fins.
 A longer tank gives your betta more horizontal swimming space, which is how they naturally move through their environment.1 If you’re choosing between a tall 5-gallon and a long 5-gallon, go with the longer one.

 Bettas do best in tanks with places to hide, rest, and explore.
-Live or silk plants, a cave or piece of driftwood, and some coverage near the surface all encourage natural behaviors like foraging and patrolling.1, 2 Avoid sharp plastic decorations that can tear their fins.
-A gentle filter and a heater set to around 78–82°F round out the basics.9 The more enrichment you add, the more active and engaged your betta will be.
+Live or silk plants, a cave or piece of driftwood, and some coverage near the surface all encourage natural behaviors like foraging and patrolling.2 Avoid sharp plastic decorations that can tear their fins.
+A gentle filter and a heater set to around 78–82°F round out the basics.8

 1. Oldfield, R. G., & Murphy, E. K. (2024).
 Life in a fishbowl: Space and environmental enrichment affect behaviour of Betta splendens.
 Animal Welfare, 33, e1. https://doi.org/10.1017/awf.2024.1